Finally! The move is complete.

 1. Transform them into things that help keep your new home organised.

-Cardboard boxes used for home relocation are pretty sturdy because they are made to keep your belongings safe and secure during transport.
+Cardboard boxes used for home shifting are pretty sturdy because they are made to keep your belongings safe and secure during transport.
 But did you know that they can also help you keep your things organised even after your move?

 First, set aside the sturdier boxes from your relocation.
 Then, sort your possessions – from clothing and apparel to books and magazines – and put them away in their proper places.